actris-cloudnet/cloudnet-submit/README.md

 By default, `cloudnet-submit` expects the `cloudnet-config.toml` file to be in your working directory.
-You can also use '--config' flag to define another location and name of the config file:
+You can also use `--config` flag to define another location and name of the config file:
 ```sh
 cloudnet-submit --config /path/to/your/config.toml
 ```